Dipasqua History, Family Crest & Coats of Arms

 The Dipasqua surname is derived from the Italian word "pasqua," which means "Easter," the Christian holiday that celebrates the resurrection of Christ.
 As a surname, Dipasqua was most likely originally a nickname for a person who was born on Easter day.
 The word "pasqua" is derived from the ecclesiastical Latin word "Pascha," which in turn comes from the Greek "Pascha" and the Hebrew "Pesah" (through the Aramaic "Pisha").
 Pesah was the holiday which celebrated the liberation of the people of Israel from the slavery in Egypt and coincided with the Christian holiday.

 Early Origins of the Dipasqua family

 The surname Dipasqua was first found in the area of Venice, although branches of this surname are found in Genoa, Naples, Sicily, Ferrara, Florence, Bologna and Siena.

 Important Dates for the Dipasqua family

 This web page shows only a small excerpt of our Dipasqua research.
-Another 354 words (25 lines of text) covering the years 1120, 1559, 1599, and 1616 are included under the topic Early Dipasqua History in all our PDF Extended History products and printed products wherever possible.
+Another 139 words (10 lines of text) covering the years 1120, 1559, 1599, and 1616 are included under the topic Early Dipasqua History in all our PDF Extended History products and printed products wherever possible.

 Dipasqua Spelling Variations

 Spelling variations of this family name include: DiPasqua, Pasca, Paschetti, Paschetto, Paschi, Paschini, Pasco, Pascolit, Pascolato, Pascoletti, Pascoli, Pascolini, Pascolo, Pascolutti, Pascot, Pascotti, Pascucci, Pasculli, Pascutti, Pascutto, Pascuzzi, Pascuzzo, Pasqua, Pasquati, Pasquato, Pasquazzo, Pasquelli, Pasquetti, Pasqui, Pasquasi, Pasquinelli, Pasquini, Pasquino, Pasquinucci, Pasquinuzzi and many more.

 Early Notables of the Dipasqua family (pre 1700)

 More information is included under the topic Early Dipasqua Notables in all our PDF Extended History products and printed products wherever possible.